 A landlord may file the paperwork to start an eviction in the district court of his or her choosing.

 According to some policymakers, landlords sometimes abuse this power by using a court that is very far away from the tenant.
 If the tenant does not attend the court hearings – for example because he or she is unable to find transportation to court – the landlord automatically wins the eviction.

 A renter can write to the court and ask to move the eviction proceedings to a closer court, but many tenants are unaware of this right.

 Legislators have sponsored bills that would require eviction proceedings to take place in the district court where the property is located, but none of those bills have passed.

 “New Hampshire should increase legal protections for renters.”

-- According to a 2017 report from the New Hampshire Housing Finance Authority, New Hampshire has a rental vacancy rate of just 1.7%.
-This is much lower than the average for the entire Northeast, which is 5.2%.
-This low vacancy rate contributes to New Hampshire's rising rents, and makes it very difficult for renters to find affordable units.
+- New Hampshire's vacancy rate is very low.
+This low vacancy rate contributes to New Hampshire's rising rents and makes it very difficult for renters to find affordable units.
 Since the market currently favors landlords, the state should therefore give renters more legal protections.

 - According to the state Department of Health and Human Services, “New Hampshire has the oldest housing of anywhere in the United States with 62% of its homes built before lead-based paint was banned in 1978.”
 However, landlords are only required to remove lead paint from a property after a child is tested and shows a very high blood lead level.
 New Hampshire should take a more proactive response to lead exposure that requires landlords to remove lead paint before a child is harmed.